 You want to pick snacks that are easy to consume throughout the day.
-We are busy creatures and we want to make sure they are portable, easily stored in a lunch container, and not too messy to eat while on the go.
-Here are some of my favorites to pack in my lunch.
+We are busy creatures and we want to make sure that they are portable, easily stored in a lunch container, and not too messy to eat while on the go.
+Here are some of my favorites…

 - Mixed nuts – I prefer almonds, walnuts, and pecans.

 - Fruit – My favorites are apples, bananas, and tangerines.

 - Vegetables – My go-to is cherry tomatoes, carrots, and raw bell peppers.

 - Tuna/Sardines – This can be gross if you consume alone (which I do), but they are easily flavored.
 You can always mix the tuna with relish and mustard, and put some seasoning on the sardines.
 Canned chicken is also a quick and easy option.